slingamn/namespaced-openvpn/README.md

 ### IPv6 leaks

-"IPv6 leaks" are the trivial problem that on a dual-stack system, changing the default route for IPv4 has no effect on the IPv6 stack --- so IPv6-aware applications will continue to route their IPv6 traffic over the physical interface.
-Despite the straightforward nature of this leak, its incidence in the wild is apparently high: [Perta et al., 2015](https://www.eecs.qmul.ac.uk/~hamed/papers/PETS2015VPN.pdf) discuss the scope of the problem.
+"IPv6 leaks" are a fairly trivial problem: on a dual-stack system, changing the default route for IPv4 has no effect on the IPv6 stack, so applications will continue to route their IPv6 traffic over the physical interface.
+Despite the straightforward nature of the issue, its incidence in the wild is apparently high: [Perta et al., 2015](https://www.eecs.qmul.ac.uk/~hamed/papers/PETS2015VPN.pdf) discuss the scope of the problem.

 ### DNS leaks